 Although the arpeggiator hasn’t changed, the integrated Step Sequencer of the original has expanded substantially from 16 to 64 steps.
 The number of lanes available for recording parameter changes into sequences has also expanded from 20 lanes to an impressive 84 lanes and these parameter sequence lanes may also address the CV/Gate Outputs.

-Rather than working with a shared pool of Step Sequences, they are conveniently stored independently a part of a patch memory and thus 256 the unit can store 256 of Step Sequencers.
+Rather than working with a shared pool, Step Sequences are stored independently within each patch memory and thus the unit can store massive 256 Step Sequences.
 Furthermore, a Song Mode allows linking Step Sequences via patch memories facilitating an arrangement of subsequent Step Sequences.

 If you’ve been looking for a combined Step Sequencer and Controller for your Eurorack modular that doubles as a capable analogue synth, the included CV/Gate connectivity makes the Uno Synth Pro a compelling proposition.